The Reception for BillyBoy* & Lala

 All the knitters of the Café Tricot were present and they were all dressed in white, which was very beautiful and was very appreciated by both BillyBoy* and Lala.
 Mayor Pierre Kohler, in the presence of members of the city council, made a short, lovely speech and then he gave way to Régis Froidevaux, president of Juragai, and the Jura Pride organizer, who also gave a charming speech after which he gave the floor to Lala, who spoke on behalf of himself and BillyBoy*.
 He spoke of his gratitude to live in such a liberal and open-minded city and the importance of equal rights.

 Among the many guests, their was the presence of friends such as Juju and Yves Haenii, who came especially from far away Sierre (Switzerland), there was Laetitia and Grib the alternative punk electro duo of the militant KingsQueer duet who also played the next day at the Pride.
 There was the beautiful and charming Anne Shelton Aaron, art patron and friend of the artists, who came especially from Geneva.
-Also present was the adorable Cheong Seol Kwon, curator of the Fondation Tanagra and artist.
+Also present was the artist and friend Cheong Seol Kwon.
 She took some great photos.
 There were many other friends and notables.
 It was an honour for BillyBoy* and Lala that Sven Robinson, the Canadian politician who was running for Prime Minister and who outted himself as being gay, (the first time in political history such a thing happened), was also here.
 He is a friend of the Mayor and they both told humorous anecdotes of their friendship.

 Then BillyBoy * and Lala offered to each member of the knitting group a specially-made Surreal Bijoux necklace based on a vintage 1987 necklace, (in either gold or silver for each one to chose).
 The necklace is made of charming cartoonish forms which float around the neck, all with smiling faces and so typically BillyBoy* Surreal Bijoux.
 Each knitter was also offered a Mdvanii Society silkscreen print dedicated personally to each one.
 Afterwards, all the guests share the what is called "the glass of friendship", which was wine and champagne, offered by the City.
 There was a charming table of cakes, cookies, pastries and sweets, served by local citizens in folkloric costume.
 The whole event was utterly romantic and the message of love was clear and evident.
 BillyBoy* and Lala's marriage was a subject of congratulations by all.